-Amy arrived at the shoot with an escort to check we were legit, which is incredibly sensible and something I had totally forgotten to tell people they should think about doing.
-See, I've been doing this so long, I'm used to working surrounded by women, we all know each other, have done for decades in some cases.
-Even the men who help us with transport get told to vanish while we work, no boys on set!
+Amy arrived at the shoot with an escort to check we were legitimate, which is incredibly sensible and something I had totally forgotten to tell people they should think about doing.
+I've been doing this so long, I'm used to working surrounded by women, we all know each other, and have done for decades in some cases.
+Even the men who help us with transport get told to vanish while we work!

 Dear lord that's an unfortunate still for it to have chosen.
 We're talking about waist to hip ratios!

 I suspect that Amy had put more thought into this than the rest of us because, like most people who have autistic spectrum disorders, she can't rely on intuition or gut feeling about social stuff, and she finds unknown social situations anxiety provoking.
 She says she mostly feels shy and awkward.
 Not being able to do social stuff on auto-pilot isn't always a bad thing, but it certainly makes social situations much more draining, because you have to consciously think your way through it all.

 Amy was diagnosed with Aspergers Syndrome as an adult.